appvia/tako/README.md

 ├── ...
 ```

-Here's what happened, _Kev_,
+Here's what happened, _Kev_ has,
 - Inferred the configuration details already present in your compose Kubernetes deployment sources.
 - Assigned sensible defaults for any config it couldn't infer.
 - Created Compose overrides files for the `stage` and `prod` environments.

-That's it, _Kev_ is now bootstrapped and ready!
+That's it, your _Kev_ project is now ready!

 From now on it can,
 - Detect edits in your source compose file.